Reconfigurable-Computing-CalPoly-Pomona/Motion-Controller/README.md

 # Motion-Controller
-This work has been done as a colloboration between California State Polytechnic University Pomona and Xilinx
+This work has been done as a colloboration between California State Polytechnic University Pomona and Xilinx on developing a reconfigurable motion controller on PYNQ-Z1 FPGA kit.
+The proposed architecture depends on using S-Curve for controlling the motion on rail with other set up for proof of concept.
+S-Curve algorithm used instead of using the Trapezidal profile for this purpose.